10 Best Things to Do in Medellin

 Parque Arvi has many hiking trails through the forest.
 This is a great way to explore the nature in Medellin and away from the busy city center.
 You can also rent a mountain bike and go for a ride on your own or with an organized group.

 10. Try Different Food at Mercado Del Rio

-Mercado Del Rio is a high end food market with all different types of food including Peruvian food, Mediterranean food, Mexican food, Spanish food, crepes, hamburgers, sushi, pasta, and more.
+Mercado Del Rio is a high end food market with all different types of food including Peruvian food, Mediterranean food, Mexican food, Spanish food, crepes, hamburgers, sushi, and pasta.
 There are many different stalls on the bottom floor and a couple of restaurants on the top floor.
-You can find nice outdoor seating here where you can enjoy your meal and the nice Medellin weather.
+You can find nice outdoor seating here where you can enjoy your meal and the pleasant Medellin weather.

 How to Get to Mercado Del Rio: